BEST PLACES TO VISIT IN TUSCANY IN 7-10 DAYS

 Fancy a cooking class in Italy?
 In Arezzo, you can take a cooking class at a local´s home.

-With 7 days in Tuscany you should be able to see all above mentioned places.
-If you have only 5 days in Tuscany, you might have to skip a few places.
+With 7 days in Tuscany, you should be able to see all the above-mentioned places.
+If you have only 5 days, you might have to skip a few places.
 Of course, you can see what works for you and change days as you like, but logistically, it makes sense to combine two or three places each day.
 Only Florence will take much more time to explore.

-If you have more than one week in Tuscany then here is what you can do in addition.
+If you have more than one week in Tuscany, then here is what you can do also.

 Pistoia and Pescia – 1 Day

-These two places are quite unknown and very underrated places in Tuscany.
-Pistoia, in particular, is a very pretty town with an authentic medieval touch.
+These two places are quite unknown and very underrated in Tuscany.
+Pistoia, in particular, is a charming town with an authentic medieval touch.

 Pistoia is divided by a river; on the left side of the river, you will find the Cathedral, and on the right side, you will see the main square (Piazza Mazzini) as the heart of the town and the City Hall.

-Places to visit and things to do: The Cathedral of San Zeno, the Spedale del Ceppo, the church of Santándrea, the Piazza delle Sala, and the Basilica of Our Lady of Humility.
+Places to visit and things to do: The Cathedral of San Zeno, the Spedale del Ceppo, the church of Santándrea, the Piazza Della Sala, and the Basilica of Our Lady of Humility.

 Saturnia (Thermal Bath) – 1 Day